Accidental mindfulness: 5 mindful activities you probably already do

 Here are five of our favourite ideas for bringing a little more mindfulness into your life, without even noticing.

-Spending time in nature, away from the pace and stress of the city, is a great way to practise mindfulness.
+Spending time in nature, away from the pace and intensity of the city, is a great way to practise mindfulness.
 Physical exertion can help focus the mind on the present, filtering out any distraction or lingering worries.
 When you’re out on the trail, the only thing that matters is putting one foot in front of the other, and focusing on that motion can help you lose yourself in the moment.

 And we shouldn’t gloss over the importance of beauty in nature.
 Gorgeous vistas, hidden grottoes, or even just a really good tree can draw us in, demanding our attention and without sacrificing the space we need to process.